Linda Goodman: Astrology/writings

 Some have suggested that Linda Goodman was responsible for accelerating the growth of the New Age movement through the unprecedented success of her first astrology book Linda Goodman's Sun Signs.
 This was the first astrology book ever to earn a spot on the New York Times Best Seller list.
-It was followed by Linda Goodman's Love Signs, which also made the New York Times Best Seller list and set an industry record with $2.3 million being paid for the paperback rights.
+It was followed by Linda Goodman's Love Signs, which also made the New York Times Best Seller list and set an industry record with $2.25 million being paid for the paperback rights, the highest for a non-fiction book at that time.

 In these books Goodman explains her astrological theory, which implies that a planet or other celestial body has no effect at all until it is discovered in "its proper time in the universal plan".

 Gooberz, begun in 1967, is a long poem riddled with myriad occult references and symbolism.
 It is also a thinly veiled autobiography, which explores two of her significant romantic relationships: her marriage to William Snyder and her love affair with marine biologist Robert Brewer.
-It also touches on the births of her four children: Sally Snyder, Bill Snyder, Jill Goodman and Michael Goodman.
 The book surveys her ideas on reincarnation, karma, love, and miracles.

 Personal life

-Goodman was mother to four children: Sally and William (Bill) Snyder from her first marriage, and Jill and Michael Goodman from her second marriage.
+Linda Goodman first married John DeVore (1948), then William H. Snyder (1949) and finally Sam Goodman (1955).
+She was mother to four children: Sally and William (Bill) Snyder from her first marriage, and Jill and Michael Goodman from her second marriage.
 She also had at least one other child, a daughter who died in infancy.

 Daughter

-Linda Goodman's books also reference what she referred to as the "disappearance" of her eldest daughter, 18-year old Sarah "Sally" Snyder, in the 1970s, and the mystery around her reported death.
+Linda Goodman's Love Signs also references what she referred to as the "disappearance" of her eldest daughter, 18-year old Sarah "Sally" Snyder, in the 1970s, and the mystery around her reported death.
 Linda's husband Sam Goodman had identified the body at the New York morgue, and had the body cremated, but recanted the identification a few days later.
 Linda never accepted the official police closure report as a suicide or accidental suicide, and spent much money, and continued to search for Sally for the rest of her own life.
 Finally, she believed that her daughter was dead but would return by reincarnation.

 Death

 Goodman made Cripple Creek, Colorado, her home during the latter part of her life.
 She first lived in a small Victorian house on Carr Street ("the little crooked house on the crooked little street") and later moved to a newer home on the outskirts of the main town.
 Both homes still boast her spiritually themed stained-glass windows.
-The house on Carr Street is now a bed and breakfast.
+The house on Carr Street was later a bed and breakfast.
 She died in Colorado Springs, Colorado, on October 21, 1995, at the age of 70, from complications of diabetes.

 Crystal Bush, a businesswoman from Ireland, befriended Goodman at the end of her life and obtained the publicity rights to the astrologer's name at her death.
 Bush then published the book Linda Goodman's Relationship Signs.